-- Inspectors as those made orally at examination.
-(Local Development Plan Manual Edition 2 paragraph 7.4.4.2) - 38.
-Outcomes: The Pre-Deposit consultation period lasted 6 weeks starting at the beginning of February and ending on the 21st of July 2017. - 39.
-The Authority also offered an informal (two weeks) opportunity for comments to be received on sites submitted at the end of the consultation period. - 40.
-The Authority also gave advanced notice to Town and Community Councils of the consultation. - 41.
-Those submitting late representations were reviewed to ensure that those that showed a clear attempt in good faith to submit in time were included and acknowledged as such. - 42.
+- 42. Outcomes: The Pre-Deposit consultation period lasted 6 weeks starting at the beginning of February and ending on the 21st of July 2017. - 43.
+The Authority also gave advanced notice to Town and Community Councils of the consultation. - 44.
+Those submitting late representations were reviewed to ensure that those that showed a clear attempt in good faith to submit in time were included and acknowledged as such. - 45.
 Where representations were classified as 'late' and not duly made the representors were advised and their details added to the mailing list.
-Officers also committed to review the contents of those that were late and not accepted as a formal representations in case issues of soundness needed to be addressed prior to the Plan being placed on Deposit. - 43.
-The table below sets out the Officers review of the submissions.
+Officers also committed to review the contents of those that were late and not accepted as a formal representations in case issues of soundness needed to be addressed prior to the Plan being placed on Deposit. - 46.
+The table below sets out the Officers' review of the submissions.